Echoes

 Under the oppressive infrastructure of the Brooklyn Detention Center, the sidewalk transforms every Tuesday at 6:00 pm into a front line of spiritual and political resistance.
 The photographs capture a stark contrast between the heavy, industrial facade of the facility and the vulnerable but determined presence of the community.
 In this space, the protest moves away from bureaucratic halls and into the immediate vicinity of those being held by ICE, turning a public walkway into a sanctuary of collective outcry.

-A woman shouts in protest while holding a sign that reads "ICE DETAINS OUR NEIGHBORS HERE," with another sign in the background stating "INMIGRANTES Y REFUGIADOS BIENVENIDOS".
+Holding a sign that reads “ICE DETAINS OUR NEIGHBORS HERE,” a voice rises in protest while another sign in the background states “INMIGRANTES Y REFUGIADOS BIENVENIDOS.”

 A man holds a large cardboard sign that reads “LOVE FAMILIES END DETENTION,” while others hold signs stating “ICE DETAINS OUR NEIGHBORS HERE.”

 The visual narrative is anchored by raw, direct messages on cardboard signs and the leadership of Father Juan Carlos Ruiz.
 His voice, amplified by a modest microphone, bridges the gap between the pavement and the steel.
-This weekly ritual is a commitment to visibility; it is the moment where the street falls quiet to listen for the echoes that return from the high, narrow slits of the building, a haunting reminder of the lives held behind those walls.
+This weekly ritual is a commitment to visibility, the moment where the street falls quiet to listen for the echoes returning from the high, narrow slits of the building, a haunting reminder of the lives held behind those walls.

-Community members hold signs that read "IMMIGRANTS & REFUGEES WELCOME," "ICE TOOK OUR NEIGHBORS WE ARE THEIR VOICE," and "FREE THEM ALL."
+Signs reading “IMMIGRANTS & REFUGEES WELCOME,” “ICE TOOK OUR NEIGHBORS WE ARE THEIR VOICE,” and “FREE THEM ALL” rise from the crowd outside the detention center.

-A woman holds an upside-down American flag while standing with others carrying signs that read "LET MY PEOPLE GO," "ICE IS A STAIN ON AMERICA," and "Love, Respect, & Justice."
+An upside-down American flag stands alongside “LET MY PEOPLE GO,” “ICE IS A STAIN ON AMERICA,” and “Love, Respect, & Justice.”

 The back of several community members’ heads as they look toward a sign that reads “TOGETHER LET'S HONOR OUR HUMANITY” with a red heart at the bottom.